rycus86/demo-site/src/res/specs/http2.md

 * Connection state changed (HTTP/2 confirmed)
 ```

-And finally, the response type was *gzip* compressed:
+And finally, the response was *gzip* compressed:

 ```
 < HTTP/2 200